julianputnam/Music-Learning/README.md

 • Use torchaudio and a custom pipeline class to transform data from audio file > waveform (tensor) > spectrogram (tensor) for each collected audio file.

 • Create multiple PyTorch datasets and dataloaders using audio spectrograms as features and each characteristic (Energy, Danceability, Valence) as a target.
-Augment train datasets to help prevent overfitting.
+Augment training sets to help prevent overfitting.

 • Train separate models, one for each target, on a custom CNN architecture.
 Learning spectrogram features is treated similarly to a computer vision problem.